Dream. Intend. Let Go – Harness the Power of Intention to Fulfill your Deepest Desires

 The entire spiritual path could be described as learning to detach or let go, but letting go all at once isn’t possible.
 This is a path of many small steps, a process of replacing automatic reactions with deepened awareness.
 Be gentle with yourself and take one step at the time.

-go to website 5) Let the Universe Handle the Details
+5) Let the Universe Handle the Details

 Your focused intentions set the infinite organizing power of the universe in motion.
 Trust that infinite organizing power to orchestrate the complete fulfillment of your desires.
 Don’t listen to the voice that says that you have to be in charge, that obsessive vigilance is the only way to get anything done.
 At the level of spirit, everything is always unfolding perfectly.
 You may not fathom the whole picture, but clearly there’s a grand design.
 You are included in that design, and there’s no need to struggle or try to force situations to go your way.
 It is only your ego-mind that believes that you are an isolated individual trying to survive in a hostile world.
 In truth, we are all spiritual beings.